TotenDev/Kiwi/README.md

 - Can have multiple Kiwi queues running on same environment. (shouldn't be necessary)
 - No CPU usage when idle.
-- Execute any language script (since installed on environment).
+- Execute any language script (once installed on environment).
-- Allows thousands of messages in on process.
+- Allows thousands of messages in one process.
-- Message run time concurrency control.
+- Message runtime concurrency control.

 ##Wrappers